queueyong/DataCenterExperiment/README.md

 # DataCenterExperiments
 This contains data center experiments codes written in Julia.

 All the stochastic processes are assumed to be non-Poisson.

+#Directory description

 DeterministicProblem: Solving a deterministic nonlinear network optimization problem for a data center